The House

 A quiet geometry.

-Two volumes meet on the lake's edge — a low, stone-clad pavilion that opens onto the water, and a taller block of rooms turned to catch the dawn.
-A pool cuts between them, a long seam of water aligned with the mountain on the far shore.
+Two volumes meet on the lake's edge: a low, stone-clad pavilion that opens onto the water, and a taller block of bedrooms turned to catch the dawn.
+A pool cuts between them — a long seam of water aligned with the mountain on the far shore.

 The massing is almost medieval.
 The openings are almost modernist.
 The meeting of the two is entirely Siwan.